westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ### I/O Management

-While the introduction of the allocation pointer ensures that blocks are allocated sequentially within groups, so sequentially within zones, I/Os to write out newly allocated blocks may be issued out of order causing errors when writing to sequential zones.
-This problem is solved by introducing a write I/O request staging list to each block group.
-This list is used to delay the execution of unaligned write requests within a block group.
+Although the introduction of the allocation pointer ensures that blocks are allocated sequentially within groups (and therefore sequentially within zones), I/O operations that write out newly allocated blocks can be issued out of order, and this can cause errors when writing to sequential zones.
+This problem is solved by introducing a "write I/O request staging list" to each block group.
+This list is used to delay the execution of unaligned write requests within a given block group.

-The zones of a block group are reset to allow rewriting only when the block group is being freed, that is, when all the blocks within the block group are unused.
+The zones of a block group are reset to allow rewriting only when the block group is free (that is, when all the blocks within the block group are unused).

-For *btrfs* volumes composed of multiple disks, restrictions are added to ensure that all disks have the same zone model and in the case of zoned block devices, the same zone size.
-This matches the existing *btrfs* constraint that all device extents in a block group must have the same size.
+When dealing with *btrfs* volumes that are composed of multiple disks, restrictions are added to ensure that all the disks have the same zone model (and in the case of zoned block devices, the same zone size).
+This matches the existing *btrfs* constraint that dictates that all device extents in a block group must have the same size.

-All writes to data block groups use [Zone Append writing](../introduction/zns#zone-append), so that a high queue depth can be maintained without violating the device zone's sequential write constraints.
-All writes to dedicated meta-data block groups are serialized with a file-system global zoned meta-data I/O lock.
+All writes to data block groups use [Zone Append writing](../introduction/zns#zone-append), which makes it possible to maintain a high queue depth without violating the device zone's sequential write constraints.
+Every write to dedicated meta-data block groups is serialized with a file-system-global zoned metadata I/O lock.

 ### Zone Capacity Support

 NVMe ZNS SSDs can have a per [zone capacity that is smaller than the zone size](../introduction/zns#zone-capacity-and-zone-size).
-To support ZNS devices, *btrfs* ensures that block allocation and accounting only considers the blocks in a zone that are within the zone capacity.
-This support for NVMe ZNS zone capacity is available since Linux kernel version 5.16.
-Also starting with kernel 5.16 *btrfs* keeps track of the number of active zones on a device and issues Zone Finish commands as needed.
+To support ZNS devices, *btrfs* ensures that block allocation and accounting considers only the blocks in a zone that are within the zone capacity.
+This support for NVMe ZNS zone capacity has been available since Linux kernel version 5.16.
+Also, since kernel 5.16, *btrfs* keeps track of the number of active zones on a device and issues "Zone Finish" commands as needed.

 ### Limitations

 Not all features currently available in *btrfs* are supported in the current zoned mode of the file-system.

-These features include:
+These unavailable features include:
 - RAID Support
 - NOCOW Support
 - Support for fallocate(2)